Table of Contents

 Top Ten Spa Trends

 Look for spas to provide you with a complete online experience so you can make a better decision.
 There will be an increase in the use of actual spa photos, videos and a greater emphasis on who the employees are and the credentials they hold.
-Spa will use less stock spa photos and they will feature more before and after testimonials along with actual client testimonials.
-2009 spa consumers will read and write more spa reviews and stay away from spas that only list their name and address.
-Savvy spa goers realize that spas that do not invest in websites have not invested in their brand identity and may not invest in the best equipment, procedures and products.
+The spa will use fewer stock spa photos and they will feature more before and after testimonials along with actual client testimonials.
+Spa consumers will read and write more spa reviews and stay away from spas that only list their names and address.
+Savvy spa-goers realize that spas that do not invest in websites have not invested in their brand identity and may not invest in the best equipment, procedures, and products.

-As far as market segment is concerned, baby boomers are still the most important marketing demographics.
-More than 80 percent of marketing professionals rank the boomers in the top as an important or the most important demographics to target.
+As far as the market segment is concerned, baby boomers are still the most important marketing demographics.
+More than 80 percent of marketing professionals rank the boomers at the top as an important or the most important demographics to target.
 However, generation X and Y are following them very closely.
-So look for spa services directed at healthy aging and anti aging.
+So look for spa services directed at healthy aging and anti-aging.
 Boomers are wellness and experience seekers, and that they also seek vitality and recovery from the products they purchase.

-Fifty percent of spa goers visit with the intention of reducing stress, weight loss and improving their emotional health.
+Fifty percent of the spa-goers visit with the intention of reducing stress, weight loss and improving their emotional health.
 More people are taking responsibility for their health, and there is a new focus on longevity, and aging gracefully with vigor.
 Our bodies are very important, and if we don’t take proper care of them, whether that’s through spa treatments, yoga, exercise or eating properly, how can we be healthy?
 Spas are now offering the opportunity to address these needs, as well as allowing us to touch base with our inner core, to have downtime, and be touched in a healing way.
-In addition, spa goers in their 20s and 30s are becoming more interested in making sure they can keep not only wrinkles, but also health issues such as memory decline and joint problems in check in the years to come.
+In addition, spa-goers in their 20s and 30s are becoming more interested in making sure they can keep not only wrinkles but also health issues such as memory decline and joint problems in check in the years to come.